lmartel-school/cs244b-lab1/README.md

                 bool remove(longstring) = 2;
                 bool set(kvpair) = 3;
                 // TODO: You will need to fill in more calls here
+                // ...
-            //   } = 1;
+            } = 1;
-        //   } = 0x40048086;
+        } = 0x40048086;

-Review include/client.h to see what parameters, return values and error codes you will need to return to the client.
+Review `include/client.h` to see what parameters, return values and error codes you will need to return to the client.
 Here is a summary of the API you will need to implement.

- * bool create(string key, string value)
+`bool create(string key, string value)`
-   This method creates a key with the specified value.
-On success the method returns true.
+:   This method creates a key with the specified value.
+On success the method
+    returns true.
 If the key already exists it should return false.
 For any other errors or malformed keys (i.e. keys with spaces, not beginning with a '/') we should throw an exception.
- * bool remove(string key)
+`bool remove(string key)`
-   This method removes a key and returns true on success.
-Otherwise it will return a failure.
+:   This method removes a key and returns true on success.
+Otherwise it will
- * string get(string key)
+    return a failure.
+`string get(string key)`
-   This method returns the value of the specified key.
-If the key does not exist it will throw an exception.
+:   This method returns the value of the specified key.
+If the key does not
+    exist it will throw an exception.
- * void set(string key, string value)
+`void set(string key, string value)`
-   This method sets the value of the specified key.
-If the key does not exist it will throw an exception.
+:   This method sets the value of the specified key.
+If the key does not exist
- * set<string> list(string key)
+    it will throw an exception.
+`key_list list(string key)`
-   This method will return a set of all sub-keys.
-The strings should contain just the name of sub-key, and not the full path of the key.
+:   This method will return a set of all sub-keys.
+The strings should contain
+    just the name of sub-key, and not the full path of the key.
 If the parent key does not exist it will throw an exception.

-Once complete you complete the RPC definition, use the XDRPP compiler (located in xdrpp/xdrc/xdrc) to create the XDR definitions in (include/server.h).
-The XDR compiler will also generate the server stubs (server/serverimpl.{cc|h}) that you will fill in next.
+Once complete you complete the RPC definition, use the `xdrc` compiler (located in `xdrpp/xdrc/xdrc`) to create the XDR definitions in (`include/server.h`) as follows:

+    $ make include/server.h

+The XDR compiler will also generate the server stubs (`server/serverimpl.{cc,h}`) that you will fill in next.
 N.B.
-If you later modify the protocal you will need to regenerate and merge these files by hand.
+If you later modify the protocol you will need to regenerate and merge these files by hand.
+To generate the server scaffolding, run:

+    $ make scaffold

+Since you will edit these files, you may want to add them to your git repository with:

+    $ git add server/serverimpl.{cc,hh}

 You should choose a unique TCP port number to run your service.
 To do this modify the define UNIQUE_RPC_PORT in include/rpcconfig.h.
-Choose a random number between 4000-8000.
+Choose a random number above 6100.

 RPC Client Library
 ------------------

-The client library provides a useful wrapper around the XDR interface.
-XDR only allows functions to pass in a single parameter and single return value, and thus you will be using structures to pass multiple parameters.
+The client library provides a useful wrapper around the RPC interface.
+RPC only allows functions to pass in a single parameter and single return value, and thus you will be using structures to pass multiple parameters.
 The include/client.h header file documents the expected behavior of these functions and you can use shell/shell.cc as a reference.

 RPC Server
 ----------

-With the XDRPP compiler you should have generated serverimpl.cc already and you will need to fill in the implementation.
+With the `xdrc` compiler you should have generated serverimpl.cc already and you will need to fill in the implementation.
 Your implementation will use the facilities provided to you by XDRPP to parse the request, and serialize the results.
 Your code should do all the necessary handling to access the database, and return errors when necessary.

 As part of the implementation you will need to instantiate the database.
 We provided you with a simple persistent key-value store in serverdb.h.
 It